 First impressions are that the fans are less noisy, I have determined that there are 4 fan speeds in use: 1) Off (only if using outside or in very cold rooms (AC).
 2) Quite running (seldom heard) 3) Normal Noisy running and 4) Going into meltdown.

 It seems that in this update HP hass changed the normal running mode to quiet running by changing the temperature threshold.
 The BIOS flash works!
 Thanks for sharing this tip with us Mindi.

 My first task was to clear the fans and heat sinks from dust to reduce the noise from the fans running at full speed constantly.
 This was achieved by removing the heat sink assembly from the processor and blowing compressed air into it, further, a paintbrush was used to remove stubborn particles.

 This has had the desired effect, with the noise greatly reduced.
 This should also improve the performance of the laptop slightly as well as lengthen the lifespan.

-I could find no cause for the poor wireless performance, all cables intact and all contacts clean, however the card and contacts were cleaned with alcohol and reseated and it does seem to be performing a little better.
-Update on next day: Back to usual - non working.
-No idea why this laptop can't connect to wireless lans one minute and not the next.
+I could find no cause for the poor wireless performance, all cables intact and all contacts clean, however, the card and contacts were cleaned with alcohol and reseated and it does seem to be performing a little better.
+Update on next day: Back to usual - non-working state.
+No idea why this laptop can't connect to wireless LANs one minute and not the next.

 The faulty power switch I have put down to a bad design flaw.
 The switch is illuminated by an led from below.
-When pressed, the switch rock on a pivot point to depress a micro switch to the left of the button, therefore the button must be depressed not in the centre, but off to the right, in order that the micro switch be activated.
+When pressed, the switch rock on a pivot point to depress a microswitch to the left of the button, therefore the button must be depressed not in the centre, but off to the right, in order that the microswitch is activated.
 Poor design, but knowing this does make it easier to operate by pressing the right edge of the button down and to the right.

-Floppy drive shows no visible cause of error and remains broken.
+Floppy drive shows no visible cause of an error and remains broken.